-Candidates, slates, and independent committees must identify the individual, vendor, or entity that they pay expenditures to in the aggregate in excess of \$100.00, as well as the date, the amount and the purpose of the payment.
+Only members may contribute to the campaigns of candidates for International office and each such member is subject to a monetary cap on contributions.
+To enforce these provisions, candidates, slates, and independent committees must identify the individual, vendor, or entity that they pay expenditures to as well as the date, the amount and the purpose of the payment.
 This information must be reported in the CCERS.
+When the payments to each individual, vendor, or entity exceed \$100.00, these payments will be reported in the CCERS reports.
 CCERS calls for the full name, mailing address and zip code of payee, and a clear and concise description of the purpose of the expenditure, e.g., "travel expenses," "reception costs," "office supplies," "salary," "polling," "phone banks," "donation to slate," "loan to slate," etc. must be provided.
 Report expenditure date(s), amount expended for reporting period and total amount expended to date to payee.
+Only upon verifying this information may contributions be used for campaign purposes.
+Teamster Power, 2021 ESD 129 (June 21, 2021).